EmuraDaisuke/SortingAlgorithm.HomuraShiki/README.md

 # 焔式(Homura-Shiki)
-Homura Shiki is a new method of differential sort algorithm that applies merge sort.
+Homura-Shiki is a new method of differential sort algorithm that applies merge sort.
 For a sorted array, focus on the place where the value change is made and sort fast.

 It has the following features.(Let D be the changed range)